VincentWei/minigui-docs/supplementary-docs/Writing-DRM-Engine-Driver-for-Your-GPU.md

 ## DRM Drivers for HybridOS

 [HybridOS](https://hybridos.fmsoft.cn) uses MiniGUI as the underlying windowing system.
-So the HybridOS project maintains the DRM drivers for MiniGUI in the following repo (`hiDRMDrivers`):
+The HybridOS project maintains the DRM drivers for MiniGUI in the following repo (`hiDRMDrivers`):

 <https://github.com/FMSoftCN/hidrmdrivers>